-Management estimated the net present value of the cashflows relating to the construction contract for two rigs with Magni.
-In addition, management performed an assessment to estimate the cost of discontinuance of related agreements of the EPC contracts with Sete, offset by possible options in extracting value from the uncompleted rigs and possible payout from the Judicial Reorganisation Plan.
+Management estimated the net present value of the cashflows relating to the construction contract with Magni or another investor to replace Magni at similar terms.
+In addition, management performed an assessment to estimate the cost of discontinuance of related agreements of the EPC contracts with Sete, as well as the possible option of repossessing the rigs, complete the construction and charter out to extract value from the uncompleted rigs.